MattLisson/UE-Style-Guide/README.md

 <a name="levels-mp-rules"></a>
 ### 6.4 Marketplace Specific Rules

-If a project is to be sold on the UE4 Marketplace, it must follow these rules.
+If a project is to be sold on the UE Marketplace, it must follow these rules.

 <a name="6.4.1"></a>
 <a name="levels-mp-rules-overview"></a>